Ozame/aigrad/gradu/NOTES.md

 - Three new dimensions not highlighted by Petersen et al. [2] have been identified, namely **venue, study focus, and research method**.
 The study focus refers to the context being studied.
 Examples are distinctions between academic, industrial, government, project, and organization context.
 The venue is the type of publication venue (e.g. journal, conference, and workshop) as well as the concrete venues being targeted.
 The research method refers to the scientific method used, e.g. case study, experiment, or survey
 - Existing categories or new ones that emerge from papers?
 - validity threats reported?
+- [58] good RQs:
+    - what RQs in X are being addressed?
+    - what original research exists in intersection of x and y?
+    - what areas in x require more research?
+- usually questions about the meta-level is included, like venues, methods etc.
+- Wohlin et al, 7, population representation over paper quantity <-> population not known beforehand
+- Questions to think about regarding population:
+    - **Are different a priori known sub-areas of the field covered?**
+    - **Are the main publication forums specific to this area (e.g. conferences), or general software engineering forums (e.g. journals), represented when identifying relevant articles?**
+    - **Are there explanations for major changes in the number of studies published per year?**
+        For example, this may point to new areas that should be added to classifications established earlier.
+- Standards like SWEBOK, IEE, ISO useful in categorization
+- The approaches identified (consult experts, iteratively improve the search, identify keywords from known papers, and use standards, encyclopedias, and thesaurus, see Table 5 and Fig. 7) are not highly time intensive and may greatly improve the quality of the search.
+Overall, such early quality assurance may save effort due to rework when mistakes were made in the early search activ- ity.
+They may also help in focusing the search and hence reduce the noise, making the study selection process more time efficient.
+- Incl/excl. criteria are important: Venue, language, focus etc. p11
+- Finnish publication types: useful for classification and study selection.
+- **Research types** and **research methods**
+- Topic specific classification?
+Should be decided which would be more useful, emergent or an existing one?See petersen's keywords->classification scheme->categorize (not clear? portillo-rodriguez 20)
+- 5.3 Mapping reporting guide
+- rubrics: table 9-13 and table 8 activity ratio should be utilized on evaluation of process.